vlp19/NBA-Lottery-How-to-Fix-the-Tanking-Epidemic/README.md

 ($T_p$) between 0 and 1.

 ### Monte Carlo Simulation for Policy Evaluation:
-We developed a Monte Carlo simulation engine to model the NBA Draft Lottery under various policy interventions.
+We developed a Monte Carlo simulation engine to model the sports draft lottery under various policy interventions.
 This engine takes the $T_p$ values from the neural network and simulates different 'tax levels' (e.g., Gentle, Moderate, Aggressive).
 Each tax level penalizes tanking teams following this heirarchy:
 - #### Gentle: